Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 #### What:
 Employment services are available to anyone seeking employment, career planning support, and training opportunities.
 Our experienced staff can open doors to help find the right fit for employment and training.
 Appointments are available virtually and in person at the Centers.
 Please inquire about the availability of in-person appointments.

-“The staff are very supportive of your goals and help you find the best possible way to achieve those goals,  short-term and long-term.
-I would highly recommend the Conestoga Career Centre to anyone who is in need of Career help.”
+> The staff are very supportive of your goals and help you find the best possible way to achieve those goals, short-term and long-term.
+I would highly recommend the Conestoga Career Centre to anyone who is in need of Career help.
+>
-‒ A successful job seeker, Jess
+> – A successful job seeker, Jess

-Employment Ontario (Secro) funded programs including: Employment Services and the Canada Ontario Job Grant (COJG).
+*Employment Ontario* (Secro) funded programs including: Employment Services and the Canada Ontario Job Grant (COJG).
 - Connections to employers with monthly employer showcases
 - Individualized Job Search and Resume Assistance
 - Resource Centre and Virtual Job Board (MyCareer)